-- Measure P would continue to give Victorville local control over local funds – no funds could be taken by the State.
+- Measure P continues to give Victorville local control over local funds – no funds could be taken by the State.

-- Mandatory financial audits and yearly reports to the community would continue to be required.
+- Mandatory financial audits and yearly reports to the community are required.

-- Measure P would continue to ensure visitors and shoppers from outside of Victorville pay their fair share for local city services.
+- Measure P continues to ensure visitors and shoppers from outside of Victorville pay their fair share for local city services.

-- Essential purchases like food groceries and medicine are exempt from sales tax, helping to ensure Measure P in not a burden to those on fixed or limited incomes.
+- Essential purchases like food groceries and medicine are exempt from sales tax, helping to ensure Measure P is not a burden to those on fixed or limited incomes.

 - At any time, Measure P can be repealed by the voters.

-What items will be taxed by Measure P?Qualifying purchases made in the City of Victorville will be subject to the tax.
+What items are taxed by Measure P?Qualifying purchases made in the City of Victorville are subject to the tax.
 This includes items such as clothing, cars, household goods and alcohol.
 Pursuant to California Revenue and Taxation Code, food groceries, prescriptions, certain medical devices, and other “Necessities of Life” are exempt from sales taxes.